-We recommend that at the very least, have two meetings with your officiant.
+We recommend that at the very least, you have two meetings with your officiant.

-The reason the meeting should happen early is so that everyone is on the same page, and if not, changes can be discussed/made with time to spare.
+The reason the meeting should happen early is so that everyone's on the same page, and if not, changes can be discussed and made with time to spare.

-We recommend meeting either in person or having a scheduled phone call, keeping the attendance list to just the officiant and the couple (no mothers, planners, friends, etc.).
+We recommend meeting either in-person or having a scheduled phone call, Zoom, or Skype appointment, keeping the attendance list to just the officiant and the couple (no mothers, planners, friends, etc.).
 That way, you can freely discuss what you want, without worrying about what people will say.
 It’s your wedding, own it!